-Subsidiaries Restriction SBI California As per regulations, the only way to transfer capital to parent bank is to pay dividends or buyback shares or capital repatriation to parent bank.
-SBI Canada Prior permission from the regulatory (OSFI) before transferring any type of capital (equity or debt) to parent bank.
-Bank SBI Botswana Ltd. Only after permission of the Bank of Botswana the transfer of regulatory capital within the banking group/Group company is allowed.
+Restrictions As per regulations, the only way to transfer capital to parent bank is to pay dividends or buyback shares or capital repatriation to parent bank.
+Prior permission from the regulatory (OSFI) before transferring any type of capital (equity or debt) to parent bank.
+Only after permission of the Bank of Botswana the transfer of regulatory capital within the banking group/Group company is allowed.
 The same to be approved by the Board with Statutory Auditor certificate for the capital maintained by the bank on date.
-SBI Mauritius Ltd. There are regulatory restrictions for the reduction of the Bank's capital to be paid back to the shareholders including the parent bank.
+There are regulatory restrictions for the reduction of the Bank's capital to be paid back to the shareholders including the parent bank.
 Any reduction in capital can be made either through payment of dividend or reduction in stated capital as provided in the banking act and the companies Act of Mauritius.
-The amount to be paid is subject to SBIML maintaining adequate capital and the liquidity ratio as per the regulatory requirements. (a) The central bank shall not grant, and no bank shall hold, a banking license unless it maintains and continues to maintain in Mauritius, an amount paid as stated capital or an amount of assigned capital or not less than 400 million rupees of the equivalent. (b) Every bank shall maintain in Mauritius, capital of not less than 10 per cent, or such higher ratio as may be determined by the central bank, of such of that bank's risk assets and of other types of risks.
-Bank SBI Indonesia The Bank maintains a minimum regulatory capital to be able to operate as a Book II bank as well as a forex bank.
+The amount to be paid is subject to SBIML maintaining adequate capital and the liquidity ratio as per the regulatory requirements. (a) The central bank shall not grant, and no bank shall hold, a banking license unless it maintains and continues to maintain in Mauritius, an amount paid as stated capital or an amount of assigned capital or not less than MUR 400 million rupees of the equivalent. (b) Every bank shall maintain in Mauritius, capital of not less than 10 per cent, or such higher ratio as may be determined by the central bank, of such of that bank's risk assets and of other types of risks.
+The Bank maintains a minimum regulatory capital to be able to operate as a Book II bank as well as a forex bank.
 However, transfer of funds as dividend to parent bank is allowed after generation of sufficient profit.
-Nepal SBI Bank Ltd. Under the laws of Nepal, Assets and Liabilities of the Company are exclusive and non-transferable.
+Under the laws of Nepal, Assets and Liabilities of the Company are exclusive and non-transferable.
 Hence, the transfer of funds or regulatory capital within the banking group is not possible.
-CIBL There are no restrictions or impediments on transfer of funds or regulatory capital within the banking group.
-State Bank of India (UK) Limited Excess capital beyond the regulatory minimum can be paid back to the parent (via dividends or reduced capital) along with the approval of SBI UK Board and PRA.
+There are no restrictions or impediments on transfer of funds or regulatory capital within the banking group.
+Excess capital beyond the regulatory minimum can be paid back to the parent (via dividends or reduced capital) along with the approval of SBI UK Board and PRA.
 This will be based on the projected growth plans of SBI UK Limited and its capital requirements.